About Claus Meyer

 Meyer is an associate professor in the Department of Food Science at the University of Copenhagen as well as an adjunct professor at the Institute for Corporate Social Responsibility at the Copenhagen Business School.
 In 2015 he was appointed “Social Impact Fellow” at the Hass School of Business, University of California, Berkeley.

-Claus Meyer and his team opened Agern, a fine dining restaurant, and the Great Northern Food Hall in Grand Central Terminal’s Vanderbilt Hall this summer.
-The Food Hall features a variety of New Nordic cuisine specialties, including savory porridges, soups, coffees, breads and rolls baked on premise, and smørrebrød, a traditional open-face sandwich served on a unique varietal of rye bread, the hall will rotate its offerings seasonally and will focus on utilizing the best ingredients the region has to offer.
-Comprised of five food pavilions, and a bar, which will sit beneath soaring 48-foot high ceilings, the Food Hall incorporates Nordic design accents, drawing on the cultural heritage of Scandinavia but presented in an American context.
+Claus Meyer and his team are opening a fine dining restaurant and food hall in Grand Central Terminal’s Vanderbilt Hall in spring 2016.
+The Food Hall will feature a variety of New Nordic cuisine specialties, including savory porridges, soups, coffees, breads and rolls baked on premise, and smørrebrød, a traditional open-face sandwich served on a unique varietal of rye bread, the hall will rotate its offerings seasonally and will focus on utilizing the best ingredients the region has to offer.
+Comprised of five food pavilions, and a bar, which will sit beneath soaring 48-foot high ceilings, the Food Hall will incorporate Nordic design accents, drawing on the cultural heritage of Scandinavia but presented in an American context.